FrancescAlted/caterva/ANNOUNCE.md

-# Announcing Caterva 0.2.1: a simple multidimensional container for compressed data
+# Announcing Caterva 0.2.3: a simple multidimensional container for compressed data

 ## What is new?

-In this release, a caterva container can be created from a serialized frame using `caterva_from_sframe()` function.
+  XXX version-specific blurb XXX

 For more info, please see the release notes in: